Gambling Research Capacity Grants | GambleAware NSW

 Do "losses disguised as wins" in Australian pokies cause harm?

-This project investigates a controversial feature of poker machine design feature known as losses disguised as wins.
-Methodologies from experimental psychology and cognitive neuroscience will be used to consider how this feature may contribute to pokies-related harm, with a view to informing gambling public health initiatives and Australian pokies regulation.
+This project investigated a controversial feature of poker machine design feature known as losses disguised as wins.
+Methodologies from experimental psychology and cognitive neuroscience were used to consider how this feature contributed to pokies-related harm, with a view to informing gambling public health initiatives and Australian pokies regulation.

 Grant amount: $44,000